sparkflows/sparkflows-docs/docs/aws/introduction.rst

 Architecture
 ------------

 Fire Insights runs on the edge node or one of the master nodes of the EMR cluster.
 It submits the processing jobs onto the cluster.
-By default it runs on port 8080.
-This port needs to be changed to some port which is available on the machine as it is in use by default.
-Lets assume we will use port 8085.
+By default, it runs on port 8080.
+This port needs to be changed to some port that is available on the machine as it is in use by default.
+Let's assume we will use port 8085.

 When the jobs are fired onto the EMR cluster, it can read/write data from S3/HDFS/Redshift/Kinesis.
 It can also fire Machine Learning modeling jobs to SageMaker.